 Now it is time to get to work on your recovery.
 The staff will help you get set up for breakfast.
-You can also expect a visit from your surgeon, his assistant and/or medical doctor.
+You can also expect a visit from your orthopedic surgeon, his assistant and/or medical doctor.
 The staff will help you get ready for your day and possibly ready for discharge.

 Physical and Occupational Therapy will be done in your room today.
-They will help you to sit up for breakfast and you will begin work with the therapist who specializes in upper arm surgeries.
+They will help you to sit up for breakfast and you will begin work with the therapist.
 The therapist will begin focusing on activities of daily living to help you get ready for a smooth transition from the hospital to your home.